microsoft/regorus/bindings/ruby/README.md

    interpreter written in Rust.
   - *Rigorous* - A rigorous enforcer of well-defined Rego semantics.

+## Installation

-Regorus can be used in Ruby by  Use the bundler CLI to add the gem from remote git source:
+Regorus can be used in Ruby by configuring bundler to build from the remote git source.

+Use the bundler CLI to add the gem from remote git source:
 `
 bundle add regorus --git 'https://github.com/microsoft/regorus/tree/main/bindings/ruby' `